1-7 Sophia University Library

 1-7-1 Library collection trends

 The figure below exhibits changes in the number of books in the library collection at the Central Library, Law School Library and the Mejiro Seibo Campus Library.
 The library collection increased considerably in AY2011 due to the merger with Seibo College, but the number of books decreased the following academic year as a result of removal.
 A distinctive feature of Sophia University’s library collection is that it has a relatively large number of books written in foreign languages compared to other universities.
 However, newly published books written in foreign languages to be accepted are shifting to electronic books.
+In addition, books written in Japanese, old editions have also been removed, and reference materials, etc. have been converted to electronic materials (databases, electronic books) as far as possible.

-Regarding electronic journals, their price increase forced to review the library collection in 2015, and the number of them were greatly reduced.
-However, in AY2021, owing to the spread of COVID-19, the number of foreign and open access collections was increased to make them available without visiting the Library.
-In addition, the number of electronic books, mainly those written in foreign languages, has been increasing, but in AY2020, electric books written in Japanese were enhanced.
+Regarding electronic journals, their price increase forced to review the library collection in 2015, and their number was greatly reduced.
+However, since AY2021, owing to the spread of COVID-19, the number of foreign and open access collections has been increased to make them available without visiting the Library.
+Electronic books, mainly those written in foreign languages, were also further enhanced in AY2022.

 1-7-2 Library Use